 9. Pons V, Greenspan D, Debruin M "Therapy for oropharyngeal candidiasis in HIV-infected patients: a randomized, prospective multicenter study of oral fluconazole versus clotrimazole troches.
 The Multicenter Study Group."
 J Acquir Immune Defic Syndr 6 (1993): 1311-6

 10. Wolfson N, Riley J, Samuels B, Singh JM "Clinical toxicology of clotrimazole when administered vaginally."
 Clin Toxicol 18 (1981): 41-5

-Not all side effects for Lotrimin AF Jock Itch Cream may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Lotrimin AF Jock Itch Cream may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.